Dominos is a classic game and I truly mean classic.

 It’s very easy to learn and quick to set up.
 It’s a lightweight game that’s perfect for a short gaming session or to get your group in the gaming mood before one of the big box heavy-hitters.

 I really like Kingdomino.
-I put it into the same category/role as Carcassonne.
+I put it into the same category/role as Carcassonne (except Carcassonne has a ton of expansions).
 I put them in the same category because they fill similar roles on my board game shelf.
 If I want to just sit down quickly and play a game of something without having to refresh myself on the rules, if there’s not a lot of time to play something else, or if I’m about to sit down for a day-long gaming session, Kingdomino is an excellent choice.

 A Gateway Game